 The sleeper shark is not usually consumed by people, on account of its elusive nature and somewhat inedible flesh.
 However, the Greenland shark is hunted for food in Iceland and turned into a national dish called Hákarl.

-While the shark’s anti-freeze protein is poisonous, people have found a way to ferment and dry the meat to make it safe for consumption.
-It has a very strong smell and fishy taste that have been known to repel people who consume it for the first time.
+While the shark’s flesh contains high levels of toxic compounds such as trimethylamine oxide (TMAO), people have found a way to ferment and dry the meat to make it safe for consumption.
+It has a very strong smell and fishy taste that has been known to repel people who consume it for the first time.

 Sources